reuters-graphics/bluprint/README.md

 ### What's it do?

 A bluprint is GitHub repository you want to use as a template to scaffold out your local directory.
-Just adding a `.bluprintrc` file to the root of your repo makes it a bluprint.
+Just adding a `.bluprintrc` JSON file to the root of your repo makes it a bluprint.

 The bluprint CLI lets you register bluprints you use regularly.